nathantypanski/nathantypanski.com/pages/software-choice.md

 ### Operating system

-I use Linux exclusively.
-It caters better to developers and tinkerers than the alternatives.
+In college, I used Linux exclusively.
+Now I run Arch on my home laptop and dual boot OS X and Arch Linux on my work Macbook Pro.

 - **[Arch Linux](https://www.archlinux.org/)**: Currently Arch Linux is my main OS.
 - [Debian](https://www.debian.org/): I used Debian, with a blend of Sid/testing, from January-June 2014.